 Jerry Odom was named the head football coach at Tusculum University on Dec.
 14, 2015 becoming the 17th gridiron mentor in program history and the fourth since the reinstatement of the sport in 1991.

 Odom, a football coaching veteran for over 25 years, boasts a strong lineage of experience at the collegiate and professional ranks where he has mentored 15 NFL players and coached in five postseason bowl games including the Orange Bowl, Sugar Bowl and Outback Bowl.

-In his first three seasons with Tusculum, Odom has guided the Pioneers to three straight top-four finishes in the South Atlantic Conference, a first in program history.
+In his first four seasons with Tusculum, Odom has guided the Pioneers to four consecutive top-four finishes in the South Atlantic Conference, a first in program history.